JackHerring/teamcity-backup/README.md

 ```

-Of these options only three are mandatory:
+Out of these options only three are mandatory:

 - __server__ - The address of the TeamCity server
 - __username__ - The username of the TeamCity administrator